markusthilo/FallbackImager/README.md

 # FallbackImager

 This is a modular utility for forensic work as a complement or fallback to the commercial and/or established tools.
-The modules write log files into given output directories.
-Multiple jobs can be generated an will be executed sequentially.
+The modules write log files into given output directories, calculate hashes and/or lists of copied files etc. Multiple jobs can be generated and executed sequentially.

 In this testing state only Windows (10/11) is supported.